ZhuoZhi-HIT/Postgraduate.github.io/_posts/2019-07-09-Interaction Dataset for Autonomous Driving.md

 tags: U.C.Berkeley
 img: track.jpg
 ---
 Nowadays, for automation driving, perception, planning and decision is of high significance.
-Our pro-ject is aimed at building an interaction dataset from bird's eye view, to demonstrate naturalistic motions of various traffic participants in a variety of highly inter-active driving scenarios.
+Our project is aimed at building an interaction dataset from bird's eye view, to demonstrate naturalistic motions of various traffic participants in a variety of highly interactive driving scenarios.

 ###General Introduction
 In our project, I have taken three parts of the work.1.Object detection for both vehicles and pedestrians.2.Object tracking for pedestrian.
 3.Self-merging algorithm and manual verification GUI for verification.